AU REVOIR À «CHLY PARIS» – Bally's visit in the Isler villa

 The special exhibition AU REVOIR À "CHLY PARIS" invites the visitors on an entertaining journey back to the year 1939.
 The show centers around an audiovisual presentation in the staged salon of the Isler villa.
 Here they will listen to the two manufacturers talking in front of the fireplace, and be able to view historical film sequences, photographs and numerous other items.
 Isler and Bally speak about the general situation of the fashion and textile industries during the raging war and analyse their companies' situation with wit.
 Export figures, competitive pressure and fashion trends speak for themselves.
 The re-staging of the Bally Mirror Hall of the "Landi" on the first floor of the permanent exhibition gives an insight into the product world and the company history of the former global corporation BALLY.

-Starting in Spring 2020, the Strohmuseum will stage scenic bus rides: accompanied by Johann Rudolf Isler, the old-timer bus will bring the participants from Wohlen to Schönenwerd and back.
-En route, scenic interventions will take place at various historical locations of the Aargau fashion industry, as well as a short guided tour either through the Ballyana exhibition or through the Bally Park in Schönenwerd.
+From spring to autumn 2020, the Straw Museum staged scenic bus rides: accompanied by Johann Rudolf Isler, an old-timer bus took the participants from Wohlen to Schönenwerd and back.
+En route, scenic interventions took place at various historical locations of the Aargau fashion industry, as well as a short guided tour either through the Ballyana exhibition or through the Bally Park in Schönenwerd.

 imRaum | Furter Handschin Rorato